cis-ds/course-site/content/notes/geoviz/simple-features/index.md

 ## Simple features

 [There are a crap ton of packages for R that allow you to interact with shapefiles and spatial data.](https://cran.r-project.org/web/views/Spatial.html) Here we will focus on a modern package for reading and transforming spatial data in a tidy format.

+{{< figure src="allison_horst_art/sf.png" caption="Artwork by @allisonhorst" >}}

 [Simple features](https://en.wikipedia.org/wiki/Simple_Features) or [**simple feature access**](http://www.opengeospatial.org/standards/sfa) refers to a formal standard that describes how objects in the real world can be represented in computers, with emphasis on the **spatial** geometry of these objects.
 It also describes how such objects can be stored in and retrieved from databases, and which geometrical operations should be defined for them.

 The standard is widely implemented in spatial databases (such as PostGIS), commercial GIS (e.g., [ESRI ArcGIS](http://www.esri.com/)) and forms the vector data basis for libraries such as [GDAL](http://www.gdal.org/).
 A subset of simple features forms the [GeoJSON](http://geojson.org/) standard.